wkumari/draft-wkumari-dnsop-alt-tld/README.md

    o  Comments from Ed Lewis.

+Kumari & Sullivan        Expires March 16, 2017                 [Page 9]

+Internet-Draft               Reserve ALT TLD              September 2016

    o  Filled in the "Domain Name Reservation Considerations" section of
       RFC6761.

    o  Removed examples from .Onion.

    From -03 to -04

-Kumari & Sullivan       Expires December 5, 2016                [Page 9]

-Internet-Draft               Reserve ALT TLD                   June 2016

    o  Incorporated some comments from Paul Hoffman